evershinemj/windows/search.md

 > 2. search in current directory
 this can be configured in the *search tab* popping up after ctrl+f is pressed

+# what search does
+search in file explorer basically functions like a combination of `find` and `grep`. note that **file content** can be used for searching files.

 # hot search
 > note that the way windows searches is `hot search`, or `incremental search`, namely:
 > you don't need to press enter to confirm search string. search string is automatically updated each time you enter a char